General Conference Information

 Q. Is there medical staff on hand during the conference?

 Ans.
-At least one of Concordia’s school nurses will be on duty at all times during the conference.
+At least two of Concordia’s school nurses will be on duty at all times during the conference.

 Q. Do MUN Directors and chaperones need to be on campus at all times during the conference?

 Ans.
 As a conference policy, we require that at least one responsible adult from each school remain on campus during the conference.
-The only exception to this rule is for CISSMUN-sponsored sightseeing excursions that have been arranged for Directors and other adult chaperones.
+The only exception to this rule is for CISSMUN-sponsored sightseeing excursions that have been arranged for MUN Advisors and other adult chaperones.